dubhcait/ARbubble/README.md

 # AR Bubble

-This is simple play around for testing the fesability of a AR feature in [MyBubble](https://github.com/dubhcait/myBubbleAndroid), build using React Viro, started with react-viro init.
+This is simple play around for testing the feasibility of a AR feature in [MyBubble](https://github.com/dubhcait/myBubbleAndroid), build using React Viro, started with react-viro init.

 ## Set up